ivan-getiashvili/Crypto_prices/README.md

 # Crypto_prices
-This is a simple telegram bot that shows current prices of the most popular cryptocurrencies (Bitcoin, Ethereum,
+This is a simple telegram bot that shows current prices of the most popular cryptocurrencies (Bitcoin, Ethereum, etc.)